ngosang/docker-amule/README.md

 Here are some example snippets to help you get started creating a container.

+> [!NOTE]
+> When you start aMule all shared folders are scanned.
+The user interface will not be available until the process is finished.
+You can check the logs and CPU usage to know the status.

 ### docker-compose

 Compatible with docker-compose v2 schemas.